 As colleges and universities continue to expand their online course offerings, increasingly they’re turning to adjuncts to help carry the load.
-These online instructors, many of whom work full-time in addition to their part-time teaching gig or teach online courses at multiple schools, create unique training and retention challenges.
+These online instructors, many of whom work full-time in addition to their part-time teaching gig, create unique training and retention challenges.
 This report features strategies for ensuring distance education faculty have the necessary training and support to succeed.

 Higher education institutions invest significant time and resources in the recruitment and hiring of online instructors.
 To lose them because they don’t receive adequate training, compensation or support would be a waste of time, effort, and resources, not to mention the potential impact on course quality.